Syria Refugee Crisis

 - In Lebanon, the IRC operates four Women's Centers for refugees and vulnerable Lebanese.
 We provide counseling, medical consultations, and group activities.
 We are also helping hundreds of refugee families and Lebanese living in communities with large refugee populations with cash assistance enabling them to pay for rent, food, utilities and other essentials.
 We are also launching a major education campaign for refugee children in Lebanon, and are providing job training and placement projects for adults.

 - In Iraq, the IRC is working in refugee camps to reach the most vulnerable.
 We operate women's centers, provide education, water and sanitation services, and ensure refugees have free access to legal assistance.
-In 2014, we are expanding our work with Iraq's urban refugee population, many of whom have difficulty accessing jobs, housing, education and health services.
+We are also expanding our work with Iraq's urban refugee population, many of whom have difficulty accessing jobs, housing, education and health services.